Backbase/backbase.github.io/_posts/2022-11-16-android-fragment-testing.md

 * Your fragment shouldn't be dependent on a specific parent activity or another fragment.
 * You shouldn't create a fragment's view hierarchy unless the fragment is visible to the user.

-To perform Fragments testing we have such helper as AndroidX "fragment-testing" library, which provides the "FragmentScenario" class to create Fragments and change their Lifecycle.State.
+To perform Fragments testing we have such helper as AndroidX "fragment-testing" library, which provides the "FragmentScenario" class to create Fragments and change their `Lifecycle.State`.
 We are able to launch the screen we want to test and skip the rest.

 ## **Let's Start**